Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes: Discussion

-For further CDCR evaluation, we see a need to evaluate CDCR models on the two challenges: lexical ambiguity and lexical diversity.
-Evaluation should consist not only of multiple event-centric datasets but also include NewsWCL50, which focuses on the loose context-specific coreference relations, and an additional concept-centric dataset with identity coreference relations.
-Such a setup with diverse CDCR datasets will facilitate the fair and comparable evaluation of coreferential chains of various natures.
-Annotation of a large silver-quality CDCR dataset with multiple diverse annotation layers is a solution towards robust CDCR models \cite{Eirew2021}.
+For further CDCR evaluation, we see a need to evaluate CDCR models on the two tasks: lexical ambiguity and lexical diversity.
+Evaluation should consist of multiple event-centric datasets, which focus on disambiguating events and subtopic, and include concept-centric datasets, which focus on resolving mentions with a mix of loose context-specific anaphoric and strict identity coreference relations.
+Such a setup with diverse CDCR datasets will facilitate the fair and comparable evaluation of coreferential chains of various natures and exposes models to the challenges of different nature.